codyaverett/memento/programming/python/python extensions.md

 ### Degugging

 Install `code.runner` extension

+Also set `code.runner.runInTerminal` to true so you can interact with input prompts instead of all the output being isolated in the output pane
 ![[Pasted image 20220912144323.png]]

 There are other implementations of python (like how javascript has different runtimes)